lucas-farias07/lucas-farias07/README.md

-- 👋 Hi, I’m @lucas-farias07
+- 👋 Hi, I’m Lucas
-- 👀 I’m interested in Machine Learning and Python
+- 👀 I’m interested in ... python
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning ... machine learning
-- 📫 How to reach me: via e-mail lucascsgf@gmail.com

 <!---
 lucas-farias07/lucas-farias07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.